-In the case of certain of the less-than significant impacts, the Authority finds that the impacts can be further reduced through the implementation of certain improvement measures, which the Authority recommends that SFMTA implement during project construction and operation.
-The SFMTA will adopt these improvement measures by approving the MMRP as part of its project approval.
+In the case of certain of the less-than significant impacts, the SFMTA finds that the impacts can be further reduced through the implementation of certain improvement measures, which the SFMTA hereby adopts for implementation during project construction and operation.
 Improvement measures are set forth in Table B of Exhibit 1.
-The Authority finds that for the reasons stated in these findings and in the Final EIS/EIR that implementation of these improvement measures would further reduce less-than-significant impacts associated with areas listed below in this section.
+The SFMTA finds that for the reasons stated in these findings and in the Final EIS/EIR that implementation of these improvement measures would further reduce less-than-significant impacts associated with areas listed below in this section.